Title Insurance for Your Peace of Mind

 Shopping for a mortgage?
-We will be glad to assist you!
+We'll be glad to discuss our many mortgage solutions!
 Call us at (772) 252-6724.
-Want to get started?
-Apply Here.
+Ready to get started?
+Apply Online Now.

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Many other complicated problems define "Defective title" or "Clouded Title."
+Many other complicated problems define "Defective title."
 The title insurance company will discover these title problems, or if they miss them, protect you from financial loss - up to the amount of the policy.

 Hometown Financial Services can answer questions about title insurance and many others.
 Give us a call: (772) 252-6724.